SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 There are times when people have doubts about how things work and why they work that way
 -->
-## I don't want to read this whole thing, I just have a question!!!
+## I don't want to read this whole thing.
+I just have a question!!!

 <!--
 Add ways to ask questions here.
 There are many ways